openharmony/docs/en/application-dev/reference/apis-arkts/js-apis-json.md

 Defines the type of the conversion result function.

+When used as a parameter of [JSON.parse](#jsonparse), the function is called by each member of the object, allowing for custom data processing or conversion during parsing.<br>

+When used as a parameter of [JSON.stringify](#jsonstringify-1), the function is used to transfer and handle each property of the object being serialized during serialization.

 **Atomic service API**: This API can be used in atomic services since API version 12.

 **System capability**: SystemCapability.Utils.Lang